My Moonlander Keyboard¶

 The journey was incredibly difficult at first.
 Starting in late July, I went from about an 80 WPM typing speed before my new keyboard and layout to barely 10.
 The act of typing was mentally exhausting, almost painful.
 I felt like a chlid.
 I was horribly slow and needed to think deeply for each of the characters I typed.
 What was worse was I somehow broke my old typing ability, making far more mistakes with my old keyboard and QWERTY, so I was worried I had seriously done some damage to myself.

 Thankfully, this pain and slowness did not last forever.
 After one week, I was at an average of 30 WPM.
 After a month, I was up to 50.
 After 6 months, I hit 80, back to the same speed I started at.
-My accuracy started at a pitiful 88% and is now averaging 97% as well.
+8 months in, I am now faster than I have ever been, approaching 90 WPM average.
+My accuracy started at a pitiful 88% and is now averaging 98% as well.

 There are some words that are a true joy to type for me now.
 Words like 'cloud', 'you', and 'seal' have a simple pleasure to them when I type them.
 I have a newfound great respect for anyone else who has taken the leap to a new keyboard layout.
 I can also report quite thankfully that I am able to type on my old keyboard again.
 I don't know what changed exactly, but somehow the old typing came back after I had gained enough mastery over the new keyboard and layout.